What is a Discovery Assessment? When can HMRC make a Discovery? What are the time limits for Discovery Assessment?

 At a glance

-HMRC have the power to re-open a past year of assessment if they discover an under assessment that results in a loss of tax, and raise a Discovery Assessment.
+HMRC have the power to re-open a past year of assessment if they discover an under-assessment that results in a loss of tax and the time limit to open an enquiry has passed.

-- The number of years after the end of the tax year that HMRC may go back to depends on the type of failure.
+- HMRC must adhere to the time limits.
+The number of years after the end of the tax year that HMRC may go back to depends on the type of failure.

 - Where a return has been submitted under Self Assessment, the Discovery provisions provide that HMRC must meet certain conditions and the time limits for Discovery depend on underlying conduct of the taxpayer or their agent in preparing that return.